vpinball/libdmdutil/README.md

 grayscale content.

 So if you want to write a general purpose client to display images or text, you're adviced to use `Mode::RGB24` or `Mode::RGB216`!

+The `buffered` flag set to `1` means that the current data not just gets displayed, but also buffered for later use.
+As soon as some buffered data exists, it will be displayed instead of a black screen if a client disconnects.

 ### Notes